 I have a confession to make.
 I've started eating chocolate for breakfast.
 Why not, right?
 Well it's not just because it tastes good.
-I'm actually eating it because it's good for me.
+I'm eating it because it's full of great health benefits.
 No, really.
 OK, let me back up.

 Chocolate begins with the bean.
 Yeah, we're starting from the real beginning.
 The bean.
 Even further back, you want your bean to grow on a farm you know and like - just like animals.
 It's not always easy to find out this information, but there's a growing artisanal chocolate movement going on, and there's many out there ready to help.
 I found ChocoVivo in Culver City to be my latest chocolate guide.

 ChocoVivo single sources all of their beans from a personally cultivated relationship with a farm in Tabasco, Mexico.
 Despite its name, Tabasco is not the birthplace of the hot sauce by the same name, but rather it's the home of the cacao bean.
 The farm is a family owned operation that focuses on quality instead of quantity.
 There's no pesiticides, it's non-GMO, fair trade - yup, all the feel good stuff you want from your food, but it doesn't stop there.